 We can arrange for a gift planner that will help you work with your bank, attorney and finance people at no charge to make your donation exactly how you want it and the process as seamless as possible.

-If you want help with any donation of stock, real estate, securities or grain you may contact us.
-Please feel free to call our Executive Director at 507-354-3337 or any of our Board members listed on the About Us page.
+There may be important tax advantages associated with direct transfer of some assets, such as stock real estate, securities or grain to a registered nonprofit organization.
+If you want help with any of these donations, please feel free to call our Executive Director at 507-354-3337 or any of our Board members listed on the About Us page.